b-ryan/farmhand/README.md

 ## Features

-- Reliable - jobs will never be lost.
+- Reliable insofar as Redis is.
 Dequeue operations are performed using a Lua [script](https://github.com/b-ryan/farmhand/blob/master/resources/farmhand/dequeue.lua) which Redis guarantees to be [atomic](https://redis.io/commands/eval#atomicity-of-scripts).